-With growing age, you experience a series of happenings, incidents, life events like death of loved ones, financial or medical problems, retirement.
-Some make you happy, some leave you to feel stressed.
-It is natural to have all sort of feelings – uneasy, sad, lonely or stressed.
+With growing age, you experience a series of happenings, incidents, and life events like the death of loved ones, financial or medical problems, and retirement.
+Some make you happy, some leave you feeling stressed.
+It is natural to have all sorts of feelings – uneasy, sad, lonely, or stressed.
 We never have a smooth life, with ups in life – we feel happy and during downs, we feel stressed.

-But if the feeling of sadness and loneliness stays for little longer and starts affecting your daily functioning, you should act.
-Any radical changes in the way you feel, think or handle daily activities such as eating, sleeping or working must be observed closely.
+But if the feeling of sadness and loneliness stays for a little longer and starts affecting your daily functioning, you should act.
+Any radical changes in the way you feel, think or handle daily activities such as eating, sleeping, or working must be observed closely.

 Depression has several symptoms, ranging from low intensity to high, both physically and mentally.
 If you or someone close to you is experiencing the same for at least two weeks now, you must check with your doctor once.

 - Loss of interest or pleasure in hobbies and activities